 Each of these steps represents a major undertaking in and of itself.
 For example, step one and two – the identification of potentially sensitive data and mapping the flows of this data – require classifying and prioritizing myriad data from multiple sources based on complex criteria such as impact and probability.
 In other words, businesses must determine if data that poses a potentially catastrophic risk, but is highly unlikely to be exposed, should be a higher priority than data that poses a low-impact risk but has a relatively high probability of being exposed.

-From a technology standpoint, Managed Perimeter Security solutions address the Zero Trust imperative of carving out specifically defined boundaries of access to different entities, regardless of physical location.
-So, for example, remote workers can access files related to their jobs, IT contractors can access applications they’re testing and suppliers can access orders of the products they’re supplying.
+Managed Perimeter Security (MPS) solutions address the Zero Trust imperative even further by carving out defined access boundaries to different entities, regardless of physical location.
+For example, remote workers can access files related to their jobs, IT contractors can access applications they’re testing, and suppliers can access orders of the products they’re supplying.

-By defining and restricting network access based on the user profile and permissions, Managed Perimeter Security enhances security and the ability to monitor vulnerabilities within the virtual network.
-Managed Perimeter Security also assesses the context of each connection in terms of identity, time of day and location of the entity seeking access.
-And by decoupling security from the network used by each user (as VPNs intend to do), a Managed Perimeter Security client improves security at a local level by securing user devices from inbound connections.
-This addresses concerns about malicious users accessing devices on public local networks.
+By defining and restricting network access based on the user profile and permissions, ZTESP and Managed Perimeter Security work together to enhance security and the ability to monitor vulnerabilities within the virtual network.
+Managed Perimeter Security also assesses the context of each connection in terms of identity, time of day, and location of the entity seeking access.
+And by decoupling security from the network used by each user (as VPNs intend), these solutions improve security at a local level by securing user devices from inbound connections.
+This addresses concerns about malicious users accessing devices on local public networks.

 SDP is also conducive to hybrid environments and a phased adoption of Zero Trust.
-Specifically, Managed Perimeter Security architectures usually provide the tools to enable the architecting, monitoring and automation/orchestration stages of the Zero Trust model.
-Managed Perimeter Security also simplifies things: While a pure Zero Trust approach identifies units of data to be classified and tagged, Managed Perimeter Security identifies complete datasets of information (assets) regarding location in the data center.
-A “connector” then links these datasets to a separate controller element that considers the context (live entitlements) of each access request before providing the credentials and allowing the communication to happen.
+Specifically, Managed Perimeter Security architectures usually provide the tools to enable the architecting, monitoring, and automation/orchestration stages of the Zero Trust model.
+Managed Perimeter Security also simplifies things: While a pure Zero Trust approach identifies units of data to be classified and tagged, Managed Perimeter Security identifies complete datasets of information (assets) regarding the location in the data center.
+A “connector” then links these datasets to a separate controller element that considers each access request's context (live entitlements) before providing the credentials and allowing communication.

 Zero Trust security is a lofty and laudable aspiration for businesses facing potentially catastrophic cybersecurity threats.
-But like the thousand-mile journey, the road to Zero Trust begins with a single step.
-Managed Perimeter Security solutions, coupled with effective processes, policies and procedures, can help you chart the right path.
+But like the thousand-mile journey, the road to Zero Trust begins with two steps: (1) Developing an intuitive platform that monitors app and data usage like ZTESP and (2) establishing effective processes, policies, and procedures that help you chart the right path, like Managed Perimeter Security.